stephenverderame/cpp_book/src/oop/adt.md

 pc.serialNumber(); // error, superclass method shadowed
 ```

 Inheritance enables us to use polymorphism and let subclasses behave like their superclasses.
 A user would not need to care about the concrete class or its implementation, they can just use the interface defined in the supertype without regard to the specific implementation.
 However, in order to fully support this, we need to ensure that the destructor is virtual.
 Otherwise, there will be no dynamic dispatch on the destructor which will cause undefined behavior if we destroy a subclass through a reference or pointer to the superclass.
 Another alternative is to make the base class destructor protected and non-virtual.
 This will prevent deletion of a derived type through a pointer or reference to the base class.

 Constructors on the other hand, cannot be virtual.
 This is because construction requires complete type information; the static type is the type being constructed.
-Furthermore, the class doesn't exist as an object at runtime so you can't call a virtual method on it.
-This is in-line with the pay for what you use philosophy.
+Furthermore, the class doesn't exist as an object at runtime yet, so you can't call a virtual method on it.

 As an addendum, you should not call virtual functions in constructors or destructors.
-This is because the actual type of the object changes during these two operations and the type is always the type being created/destroyed and never a subclass.
+This is because the actual type of the object changes during these two operations and the actual type is always the type being created/destroyed and never a subclass.
 During construction of a derived class, we first start by constructing the base class and running the base class constructor.
-In this constructor, the type of the object is the base class type and not yet the derived class type.
+In this constructor, the actual type of the object is the base class type and not yet the derived class type.
 Then we build off the base and construct the derived class and call the derived class constructor.
-During this second constructor call, the type changes to be that of the derived type.
+During this second constructor call, the actual type changes to be that of the derived type.
 For destruction, the process is similar but in reverse, destroying the derived object before destroying the base.
-So calling virtual functions in constructors/destructors is technically safe so long as the virtual function being called is not pure virtual and you don't expect it to dispatch to a derived type, but it's not a good idea.
+So calling virtual functions in constructors/destructors is technically safe so long as the virtual function is not pure virtual and you don't expect it to dispatch to a derived type, but it's not a good idea.

 ```C++
 class Vehicle {